Speed square

-A Speed Square, also generically called a rafter square, rafter angle square, and triangle square, is a multi-purpose triangular carpenters' tool used for marking out.
+A speed square, also called a rafter square, rafter angle square, and triangle square, is a multi-purpose triangular carpenters' tool used for marking out.
 Its functions encompass many of those offered by combination squares, try squares, and framing squares.
 Carpenters use it to make basic measurements and mark lines on dimensional lumber, and as a saw guide for short 45 and 90 degree cuts.

-"Speed Square" is a registered trademark of the Swanson Tool Company.
+"Speed Square" is a registered trademark of the Swanson Tool Company in the United States, though the term is often used generically for squares of this type.

 History

 Albert J. Swanson invented the "A" Speed Square in 1925 as a carpenter's layout tool.
 He later founded the Swanson Tool Company to mass produce his invention.
 Today, the Swanson Tool Company still manufactures and distributes the Speed Square and other carpentry tools from its headquarters in Frankfort, Illinois.

 Design

 The Speed Square is manufactured from a variety of materials such as aluminum, steel, and composites such as HDPE.
 They are also made in several sizes such as 4, 6, 7, 8 and 12 in, and 250 mm.

 Embedded degree gradations on the tool eliminate the need for trigonometric calculations and allow for lines to be more easily made.

 The Speed Square tool is an isosceles right triangle with a ruler on one equal side and a fence on the other.
 It is marked with the word Pivot at the right angle point and displays Degrees on its hypotenuse, Common and Hip/Val markings on its midsection.